Docupilot

 As String

-As String helper converts any given input to a valid string.
+As String converts any given input to a valid string.

 Syntax: {{as_string FieldName}}